 Health Indicator Report of Student Injuries

-NotesThe criteria for reporting school injuries is that the injury caused the loss of at least one-half day of school and/or warranted medical attention and treatment from a school nurse, physician, or other health care provider. [[br]]Old Methodology = data entry from paper forms to database[[br]]New Methodology = online database
+NotesThe criteria for reporting school injuries is that the injury caused the loss of at least one-half day of school and/or warranted medical attention and treatment from a school nurse, physician, or other health care provider.
+Elementary schools consist of Kindergarten through 6th grade.
+Secondary schools consist of 7th through 12th grade (Middle, Junior, and High Schools). [[br]]Old Methodology = data entry from paper forms to database[[br]]New Methodology = online database

 - Utah Department of Health, Bureau of Health Promotion, Violence and Injury Prevention Program